WA State Rule of Civil Procedure CR 16: A Guide for Litigators

 WASHINGTON LAW AGAINST DISCRIMINATION (WLAD)

-The WLAD also outlaws certain types of retaliation: “[i]t is an unfair practice for any employer, employment agency, labor union, or other person to discharge, expel, or otherwise discriminate against any person because he or she has opposed any practices forbidden by … [the Washington Law Against Discrimination], or because he or she has filed a charge, testified, or assisted in any proceeding under … [the Washington Law Against Discrimination].”
-RCW 49.60.210.
-Moreover, “[i]t is an unfair practice for a government agency or government manager or supervisor to retaliate against a whistleblower as defined in chapter 42.40 RCW.”
-RCW 49.60.210.
+(1) It is an unfair practice for any employer, employment agency, labor union, or other person to discharge, expel, or otherwise discriminate against any person because he or she has opposed any practices forbidden by this chapter, or because he or she has filed a charge, testified, or assisted in any proceeding under this chapter.

-DEFINITION OF EMPLOYER
+WLAD DEFINITION OF EMPLOYER

-The WLAD defines the term “employer,” as follows:
+The WLAD definition of the term “employer” is found under RCW 49.60.040(11) and states as follows:

 (11) “Employer” includes any person acting in the interest of an employer, directly or indirectly, who employs eight or more persons, and does not include any religious or sectarian organization not organized for private profit.

-Under the Washington Law Against Discrimination (WLAD), what is the definition of “employment agency”?
+Under Washington State laws, what is “mediation” within the context of civil legal proceedings?
 Here’s my point of view.

 (IMPORTANT: This article is for informational purposes only and is based upon my point of view.
 Due to the rapidly changing nature of the law, we make no warranty or guarantee concerning the accuracy or reliability of the content in this article.
 No content on this site, regardless of date, should ever be used as a substitute for direct legal advice from your attorney.
 Please review our Disclaimer | Terms of Use | Privacy Policy before proceeding.)